-GCVGNP has returned a surplus of £14k against a budgeted deficit of £4k, giving a net position of £10k (2019/20 £6k).
-The surplus is a result of a reduction in expenditure in property costs due to the move to 40 John Street.
-Reduction in requisition income from Scottish Forestry and Scottish Natural Heritage is due to a reduction in expenditure.
+GCVGNP has returned a deficit of £13k against a budgeted breakeven, giving a net position of £13k (2020/21 £10k).
+The deficit is a result of a reduction in income due to the eight local authorities being the only requisitioners and also the Green Network Manager leaving in May 2021 which was an unbudgeted post.

 GCVGNP is a significant regional component of the Central Scotland Green Network (CSGN).
 As a result, the GCVGNP secures additional funding for various projects related to the CSGN.
-The GCVGNP has been a key partner in the study and planning of the development of the Seven Lochs Wetland Park; however, there was no project expenditure by the GCVGNP in either 2020/21 or 2019/20.
+The GCVGNP has been a key partner in the study and planning of the development of the Seven Lochs Wetland Park; however, there was no project expenditure by the GCVGNP in either 2021/22 or 2020/21.